apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ## File `contract-test-options.xml`

 The file `hadoop-tools/hadoop-aws/src/test/resources/contract-test-options.xml`
-must be created and configured for the test fileystems.
+must be created and configured for the test filesystems.

 If a specific file `fs.contract.test.fs.*` test path is not defined for any of the filesystems, those tests will be skipped.

 The standard S3 authentication details must also be provided.
-This can be through copy-and-paste of the `auth-keys.xml` credentials, or it can be through direct XInclude inclustion.
+This can be through copy-and-paste of the `auth-keys.xml` credentials, or it can be through direct XInclude inclusion.

 #### s3://